ccwaddey/dots/README.md

 ### .xsession

-Comment out the lines for various things that you don't want or don't have installed.
-For example, most won't want the custom keyboard config, or they won't want the background set by xwallpaper (needs to be installed from speck or elsewhere), or they won't want to run speck at all.
+Uncomment out the lines for various things that you want or have installed.
+For example, some might want the custom keyboard config, or the background set by xwallpaper, or whatever.
 Choose your own adventure.